pybricks/pybricks.github.io/learn/getting-started/install-pybricks.md

 Most users should use <a href="https://code.pybricks.com/" target="_blank">code.pybricks.com</a>, which is the stable version.
-If you are connected to the internet, app updates will automatically load when they becomes available.
+If you are connected to the internet, app updates will automatically load when they become available.

 If you are curious about trying the latest fixes or features before they are finished, you can do so by clicking on _try new beta features_.
 This opens